Nemo64/replicator/README.md

 # ReplicatorDB - The noDB storage solution

 This is a concept/prototype.
-It is not meant for production use (unless you really know what you are getting into).

 The basic idea is to replace your traditional SQL or noSQL database with plain-old files.
+The is achieved by continuously keeping your queries answered instead of preparing your data for on-the-fly answering.

-This project then aggregates those files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.
+This project then aggregates files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.

 The aim here is to be an extension to the native filesystem or block storage (s3),